Let's Make Delaware the Healthiest State in the Nation!

 Sean’s House is a free, 24/7 mental health resource for young adults ages 14–24, offering a safe, confidential space to talk with Peer24 Support Specialists who have lived experience.
 Its mission is to support mental wellness, empower young people, and connect them with personalized resources and peer communities.

 The Child Life Program at Nemours helps children and families cope with medical experiences through play, education, and emotional support.
-Certified Child Life specialists provide personalized care to reduce stress and anxiety, promote understanding, and support the entire family during hospital visits or treatments.
+Certified Child Life specialists provide personalized care to reduce stress and anxiety and support the family during hospital visits or treatments.

 DGS is a nonprofit organization that provides comprehensive mental health services to children, adolescents, and their families across Delaware.
 With a focus on accessible, community-based care, DGS offers counseling, crisis intervention, and psychiatric services to support emotional and behavioral well-being.